AnuragBambardekar/Infix-to-Postfix-conversion/README.md

 - Define a function infixToPostfix that takes an infix expression as input and returns the equivalent postfix expression as output.
 - Initialize an empty string called result to store the postfix expression, and a stack called operators to store the operators.
 - Iterate through each character of the input infix expression, and for each character, perform one of the following actions:
-    - If the character is an operand (a leƩer or a digit), append it to the result string.
+    - If the character is an operand (a letter or a digit), append it to the result string.
     - If the character is an opening parenthesis, push it onto the operators stack.
     - If the character is a closing parenthesis, pop operators from the operators stack and append them to the result string until an opening parenthesis is found.
 Then pop the opening parenthesis from the operators stack.
     - If the character is an operator, pop operators from the operators stack and append them to the result string as long as the operator at the top of the stack has equal or higher precedence than the current operator.
 Then push the current operator onto the operators stack.